liiight/notifiers/source/about.rst

 ---------------
 * Developers aiming to integrate 3rd party notifications into their application
 * Script makes aiming to enable 3rd party notification abilities, either via python script or any CLI script
-* Anyone that want to programmeticaly send notification and not be concerned about familiarizing themselves with 3rd party APIs or built in abilities
+* Anyone that want to programmatically send notification and not be concerned about familiarizing themselves with 3rd party APIs or built in abilities

 What this isn't
 ---------------